More and more companies are considering incentive travel for their internal teams to reward employees and even external partners to incentivize sales.

 - Morning casual activities, such as yoga, spa, pool, or other

-- Afternoon small groups activities, such as sailing, golf, kayaking, or horseback riding
+- Afternoon small groups activities on site, such as sailing, golf, kayaking, or horseback riding

 - Evening cocktail reception and dinner

-- Full-day excursion to nearby cultural or natural attraction (e.g. city tour, national park)
+- Full-day excursion or private tour to nearby cultural or natural attraction (e.g. city tour, national park)

 - Group lunch at local restaurant

-- Evening free time to explore destination or attend optional activity (e.g. cooking class, wine tasting)
+- Evening time to explore destination or attend optional activity (e.g. cooking class, wine tasting)

 - Morning volunteer event, such as school supply drive, beach cleanup, etc.

-- Afternoon free time to explore destination or participate in optional activity (e.g. spa day, painting class)
+- Afternoon time to explore destination or participate in optional activity (e.g. spa day, painting class, team-building exercises)

 - Evening awards dinner and celebration